LTNMinh/airflow-sftp/README.md

 ![2](images/airflow_2.png)

-This is an attempt to solving larges number of file problem
+This is an attempt to solve larges number of file problem
-- In this project, I used Celery as TaskQueue (another celery server not Airflow) to showing how we could dedicated small transfer task for another TaskQueue like system.
+- In this project, I used Celery as TaskQueue (another celery server not Airflow) to show how we could dedicated small transfer task for another TaskQueue system.
 - In realitiy, we could apply this pattern for any kind of TaskQueue / or custom server API.

 `Note: I do not prefer to use dynamic dags because it will break the structure of DAG day by day.
 Therefore very hard to monitor. `